 No matter what your ICPs are, you can use them to make this holiday season your most profitable.
 Segmentation, social media, messaging, focus, and seasonality calendars are just five ways to do this.
 You’ve likely done the first four, so grab your ICPs and create your seasonality calendar today to start hitting your holiday targets and keep the relationship burning all winter long.

-Download our 2019 Holiday Seasonality Calendar to help you map out your upcoming holiday campaign and power through the Q4 madness.
+Now that you know the importance of knowing your ideal customer profile, download our 2019 Holiday Seasonality Calendar to help you map out your upcoming holiday campaign.